Book of Emily

 Emily kissed his cheek.
 “Thank you Walter.
 I don’t know what I’d do without you.”

 He gave her a quick squeeze and scooted back to his side of the bed.
 “Shall we get some shut eye?
-If we’re gonna take this baby making business seriously, we’re gonna need to be well rested!”
+We need to stay well-rested if we’re gonna take this baby-making business seriously, don’t you think?”
 He winked back at her before turning off his bedside light.

 Emily crawled under the covers and smiled.
 “Ha ha, you’re quite a joker Walter.”